remotesensorDJB/aplaceonearth_digitalmapping/PITCHME.md

 @css[fragment](Let the content speak for itself.
 The application should be intuitive, and should get out of the way.)
 ---
 ### Literary Louisville
+##### Mapping Literary Culture
+- Collaboration with English Department
+- Idea: Let's map **everything** related to literary culture in Louisville!
+- Generate an extensive database which we can draw upon to build maps related to any theme we wish!
++++
+### Literary Louisville
+- Place and space often play a key role in literary works
+	- Explicitly (place is part of the story itself)
+	- Implicitly (real world events and geography shape trajectory of literature in general)
+- Phenomena associated with literature often have a location component
+	- Events (whether real or fictional)
+	- People (authors, characters, etc.)
+	- Places (literary settings, libraries, publishing houses, theatres)
+- Mapping these features of literary interest captures a new dimension of the story
++++
+### Literary Louisville
+- What does “mapping the humanities” and in this case “Literary Louisville” look like?
+- What kinds of features are of interest?
+- What do we want to know about our data?
+How does it get recorded?
+- What tools are available?
+- How can we manage and use the data collected?
++++
+### Literary Louisville
+- How do we get from conceptual model → data model?
+	- Data attributes become fields in a table.
+- Fields may have domains – lists or ranges of valid values for each attribute.
+- Example: Literary Site Type:
+	- Place
+	- Event
+	- Person
+	- Text
+	- Other
++++
+### Literary Louisville
+**Importance of well-designed data model**
+- Insures data integrity through use of attribute domains
+- Streamlines data entry in field by limiting manual data input
+- Specificity to analyze data at most granular level Comprehensiveness and flexibility to account for potentially irregular and non-conforming data (a catch-all)

 ##### journalism/storytelling
 - Story Maps convey place-based narratives about a topic or idea
 - Mashups of maps, text, and multimedia in an interactive web applications